dotnet/docs-maui/docs/user-interface/controls/switch.md

 ## Switch appearance

-In addition to the properties that <xref:Microsoft.Maui.Controls.Switch> inherits from the `View` class, <xref:Microsoft.Maui.Controls.Switch> also defines `OnColor` and `ThumbColor` properties.
+In addition to the properties that <xref:Microsoft.Maui.Controls.Switch> inherits from the <xref:Microsoft.Maui.Controls.View> class, <xref:Microsoft.Maui.Controls.Switch> also defines `OnColor` and `ThumbColor` properties.
 The `OnColor` property can be set to define the <xref:Microsoft.Maui.Controls.Switch> color when it is toggled to its on state, and the `ThumbColor` property can be set to define the `Color` of the switch thumb.
 The following example shows how to instantiate a <xref:Microsoft.Maui.Controls.Switch> in XAML with these properties set:

 ```xaml
 <Switch OnColor="Orange"